126.96.36.199. Impact Assessment Primer 1

 This primer on impact assessment is the first in the Impact Assessment Primer Series to be produced by the PSD Impact Assessment Initiative.
 The PSD Impact Assessment Initiative is an activity funded by USAID under the Accelerated Microenterprise Advancement Project (AMAP) to promote impact assessments of new generation PSD programs.
 It accomplishes this objective in four ways.

 - Building a conceptual model that improves understanding of the impacts of new generation PSD programs.

-- Producing insights about the most effective types of new generation PSD interventions and how they work through implementation of high quality impact assessments and desk research.
+- Producing insights about the most effective types of new generation PSD interventions and how they work through the implementation of high-quality impact assessments and desk research.

 - Developing a causal model for PSD programs.

 - Creating a research plan and selecting an impact assessment approach.